 To post-World War II America, Mel Allen defined sports radio/TV, airing the World Series, All-Star Game, Rose Bowl, Movietone Newsreels, and other marquee events.
 Variety Magazine called his among "the world's 25 most recognizable voices."
 Daily, Mel aired the New York Yankees: baseball's gold-standard.
 Yankee-haters loathed him.
 Most felt Allen the ultimate broadcast celebrity.
-The Voice: Mel Allen's Untold Story (The Lyons Press, 2007, 270 pages, $24.95) brilliantly tells the saga of a man who had all, lost all, and incredibly, came back.
+The Voice: Mel Allen's Untold Story (The Lyons Press, 2007, 270 pages, $24.95) tells the saga of a man who had all, lost all, and incredibly, came back.

 Mel became the Yankees Voice in 1940.
-By 1964, he had aired nearly four thousand games, 21 World Series, 24 All-Star Games, 14 Rose Bowls, CBS TV's Mel Allen Sports Spot, NBC Radio's Monitor: and nearly three thousand Twentieth Century Fox film newsreels and short subjects, saying, "This is your Movietone reporter."
-Up to 80 million heard each week.
+By 1964, he had aired nearly four thousand games, 21 World Series, 24 All-Star Games, 14 Rose Bowls, CBS TV's Mel Allen Sports Spot, NBC Radio's Monitor, and nearly three thousand Twentieth Century Fox film newsreels and short subjects, saying, "This is your Movietone reporter."
+Up to 80 million heard him each week.
 Sports Illustrated termed Allen "the most successful, best-known, highest-paid, most voluble figure in sportscasting, and one of the biggest names in broadcasting generally."